-The Column Room Restaurant in the House, the Stables Café, Plant Centre and the Shop in our visitor centre are accessible by wheelchair.
+The Gift Shop and Secondhand Book Shop in Hestercombe House, the Stables Café and Plant Centre are accessible by wheelchair.

-There is wheelchair access throughout the ground floor of the House to the restaurant, second-hand bookshop and toilets.
+There is wheelchair access throughout the ground floor of the House to the Gift Shop, Second-hand Book Shop and toilets.
 The art gallery on the first floor does not have disabled access yet but we show an audio narrated video about our current exhibition on a pre-recorded video downstairs, with seating available.
 The audio is not available on a loop, although headphones can be requested.

 Assistance dogs are most welcome in the House but must be identifiable.